dmotte/misc/knowledge/talos-prod-vbox/README.md

 | `192.168.10.21` | Worker node                                   | `127.0.0.1:5021`           | -                               |
 | `192.168.10.22` | Worker node                                   | `127.0.0.1:5022`           | -                               |
 | `192.168.10.23` | Worker node                                   | `127.0.0.1:5023`           | -                               |

+Plus, each node will have an **additional 100 GB disk** for **persistent data**.
+TODO check if this is feasible.
+Also, maybe only the worker nodes need the additional disk

 ## Control host tools